-Equity, Privacy and Other Concerns With Generative AI
+Equity, Privacy, and Academic Integrity in Generative AI

-Teaching and learning strategies, even AI, have their benefits and potential problems.
-Below are high-level overviews of some of the concerns regarding generative AI tools.
-Each item on its own can be a deep topic to explore, which is outside the scope of this article.
-Luckily, there are a lot of great experts with resources on the internet and otherwise that you can choose to explore.
+All teaching and learning strategies, even ones that incorporate generative AI, have their advantages and disadvantages.
+Below are high-level overviews of some of the important considerations regarding generative AI tools.
+Each item on its own can be a deep topic to explore, which is outside the scope of this overview.

 Generative AI tools learn from patterns in their training data.
 Their outputs are generally the prediction of the most likely pattern based on your input.
 Because these tools don't have an understanding of the material they generate or a sense of true or false, the items they output may not be accurate.
 The outputs may also be convincing as plausible even though they are inaccurate.
 Users of generative AI tools still need a base level of understanding of the topics they are using with these tools to help them critically evaluate the outputs.